dontcalldeepti/dontcalldeepti.github.io/about.md

 ---
-title: About
+title: about
 permalink: /about/
 layout: page
-excerpt: Hello, I'm Deepti.
-I like to learn a lot of things.
+excerpt: hi, I'm Deepti.
+I like to learn a lot of things
 comments: false
 ---